I work with a few clients, teach at a few Silicon Valley schools, and write a few books.

 At Dialpad, I was employee #12, where I was the head of marketing and webmaster.
 It was the first VOIP service (before Skype).
 We grew from zero to 16 million users in one year, which was the fastest-growing company in history at the time.
 We were in the list of the world’s 50 largest websites.

-I was also National Chair of the NWU Tech Writers Trade Division from 1994 to 2004.
+National Chair of the NWU Tech Writers Trade Division from 1994 to 2004.
 I worked with technical writers, journalists, techpub managers, recruiters, and so on.
 I wrote part of the overtime law in California.